Teach Systems Thinking

 Opportunities to Strengthen Systems Thinking in Your Classroom

 Systems thinking is prevalent across the curriculum, especially with regard to sustainability issues.
 Even if you don't explicitly call it systems thinking, you can always make connections and point them out to your students.
 Simple examples of systems (predator-prey relationships, ice-albedo feedback) can be taught in general education courses to underscore the prevalence of systems in everyday life.
 In upper-level courses, you can use systems thinking to teach mathematics and quantitative reasoning.
 And you can always work with other faculty in your department to integrate systems thinking across your curriculum, or with faculty in other departments to integrate systems thinking across campus.

 Resources for Teaching Systems Thinking

-- Systems Thinking & System Dynamics - This page introduces several key concepts important to systems thinking and system dynamics that can be incorporated into an introductory geoscience course.
-The page links to further materials on teaching equilibrium, stability and behavior over time, feedback loops, and a Daisy World example.
-There is also an accompanying student activity.
+- Systems Thinking & System Dynamics introduces several key concepts important to systems thinking and system dynamics that can be incorporated into an introductory geoscience course.

-- Experiencing Systemic Thinking - This activity is intended to assist students in understanding social and natural systems through observing and commenting upon a natural system and a social system.
+- Experiencing Systemic Thinking in an activity intended to assist students in understanding social and natural systems through observing and commenting upon a natural system and a social system.